About

 The Energy Blog @ ETH Zurich is a platform hosted by the Energy Science Center (ESC) and driven by a team of passionate doctoral researchers from across ETH Zurich.
 It is a bottom-up initiative from the research community, with the aim of sharing knowledge, fostering dialogue, and engaging society in one of the most pressing issues of our time: energy.

 If climate change is the defining challenge of our century, transforming energy systems is one of the most powerful tools we have to address it.
-This blog brings together interdisciplinary perspectives from ETH Zurich’s energy researchers, offering clear, compelling content that bridges science, policy, technology, and society.
+This blog brings together interdisciplinary perspectives from ETH Zurich’s energy researchers, offering content that bridges science, policy, technology, and society.

 The blog features three main categories: